Lombiq/Hastlayer-Core/Readme.md

 The core logic of [Hastlayer](https://hastlayer.com/), those components that are the most important, dealing with various aspects of software to hardware transformation.

 DEPRECATED!
-This is the repository where Hastlayer was started, before factoring out the [Hastlayer SDK](https://github.com/Lombiq/Hastlayer-SDK) into an open-source project but keeping the core logic private.
-Then, we open-sourced this too, moving the code to the SDK repo, since at that point, there was no use of having two repos.
+This is the repository where Hastlayer started.
+Previously the [Hastlayer SDK](https://github.com/Lombiq/Hastlayer-SDK) contained the open-source half of the project and the logic here was private.
+Then we open-sourced this too and moved the code into the SDK repo, because there is no need for this separation any more.